dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-slice-and-dice/index.md

 ### Objectives

-- Participants will be working with an existing customer (easytrade).
+- Participants will be working with an existing customer.
 - Participants will Learn how to extract:
     - 📋 Requirements
     - 📐 Dimensions